na-na-hi/renget/archive/lorebook-guide.md

 - *Question:* **If I want to write about an existing setting or franchise, Should I write multiple Lorebooks entries on that?**
 	- *Answer:* You should look into Custom modules first; Find a module that works for you, or make one yourself; Especially if it’s novelized, or you could search up fanfictions of that setting.
 There is a difference between being told what the rule is, versus letting the language model understand it - I told you this just so that you won’t spend hours copy-pasting information from the fandom wikis over and over.
 	But yeah, After looking into modules.
 You can write Lorebooks as needed.
-- *Question:*  **What is the optimal number of tokens for a lorebook entry?**
-	- *Answer:* The fewer words you can use to convey the same meaning - the better.
-`Sir Thomas Makayley is the aged senior of the knights in King Charles' service.
-He's a gruff man with broad shoulders and stout legs.`
-Might not be as effective as:
-`Sir Makayley is the king's most venerable knight.
-He is gruff, stout, and broad shouldered.` The effect is even stronger wtih attribute method:
-`Sir Thomas Makayley`
-`Organization: Knights of the Realm (Grandmaster)` `Appearance: Broad`
-`Mind: Gruff`
-- *Question:* **How much backstory my characters tend to have i am not certain just what i should write into the entries for them.
-I am not sure what will be most effective in shaping the narrative feeling that a lot of things gets ignored by the AI at times**
-	- *Answer:* I'm not really sure if the AI is good at backstory or not, the guide and my approach has always been 'instructing the ai to act', rather than state a fact.
-	Random stuff like : `'her mother is ..., she graduate from navy seal ..., as a child she ... '` i would consider them to be a waste of space in my lorebook.
-	I would rather write a behavior like `'She like her friends, always encourage everyone around her to do their best; As she is the former navy seal, who know how to coordinate with other people and fight.'`
-	The AI did make use of some details from the past tho.
-But as I said, I chose the most important ones that can shape their characters.
-Like, an orphan will face more hardships that lead to them being more pragmatic.
-- *Question:* **I have a character i am very fond of that lost her left arm in an accident, how should i go about trying to get the AI to recognize that or put them into my story?**
-	- *Answer:* You need to give the AI examples.
-[This guide uses this principle](https://naidb.miraheze.org/wiki/Narrative_Example_Tutorial).
-Generally, stuff that goes against the norm (kinda), like non-talking animals and some lost body functions (deaf/mute/etc.) need examples and steering to work well.
 - *Question:* **How do I force the AI to reference current story?**
 	- *Answer:* Simply type these in your ongoing story, and let the AI generate.
 Then, cut and paste it into actual entry.
 For Attributes, you only need: `----`